swiftlang/swift/docs/ABI.rst

 Class metadata is designed to interoperate with Objective-C; all class metadata records are also valid Objective-C ``Class`` objects.

+- The **destructor pointer** is stored at **offset -2** from the metadata pointer, behind the value witness table.
+This function is invoked by Swift's deallocator when the class instance is destroyed.
 - The **isa pointer** pointing to the class's Objective-C-compatible metaclass record is stored at **offset 0**, in place of an integer kind discriminator.
+- The **super pointer** pointing to the metadata record for the superclass is stored at **offset 1**.
+If the class is a root class, it is null.
+- Two words are reserved for use by the Objective-C runtime at **offset 2** and **offset 3**.
+- A third word at **offset 4** is reserved for use by Objective-C, except that **the low bit is always set to 1** for Swift classes and always set to 0 for Objective-C classes.

+TODO: other class fields, vtable, generic parameter vector

 Generic Parameter Vector
 ~~~~~~~~~~~~~~~~~~~~~~~~